daniel-rdt/whisper_fine_tune_lith/README.md

 The second approach would be to utilize a different datasource.
 Clearly utilizing a greater amount of training data is very probable to yield better model performance.
 For excample, instead of fine-tuning the model on the `whisper-small` checkpoint of the whisper model, one could utilize the greater checkpoint of `whisper-medium`.
 Since this comes with considerably larger computational times however, within the scope of this lab assignment, this approach could not be varified.

 ## UI Inference
-The UI Inference demo can be found here: https://huggingface.co/spaces/daniel-rdt/whisper-lt-finetune
+The UI Inference demo for the base model can be found here: (Task 1): https://huggingface.co/spaces/Tomas1234/whisper-lt The UI Inference demo for the improved model can be found here: (Task 2): https://huggingface.co/spaces/daniel-rdt/whisper-lt-finetune

-The aim of the UI is to demonstrate the value-added capabilities of the fine-tuned model.
-The user can paste any youtube url and prompt the model to transcribe the first few sentences of spoken lithuanian text in the video.
+The aim of the UI (Task 2) is to demonstrate the value-added capabilities of the fine-tuned model.
+The user can paste any youtube url and prompt the model to transcribe the first few sentences of spoken Lithuanian text in the video.
 Useful applications include the transcription of news feed as well as political speeches or even podcasts.
+The transcribed text is translated into English.